When do you start planning for Christmas?

-I’m working on letting go of some of my crazy, over the top ideas, making sure we don’t take on too much, and remembering that everyone will enjoy the holidays so much more if we are stress free.
+Of the years I have worked on letting go of some of my more crazy, over the top ideas, making sure we don’t take on too much, and remembering that everyone will enjoy the holidays so much more if we are stress free.

 Simple Tips for a Calm Christmas.

-Of course the earlier you start organising and shopping the better, but don’t give up if you didn’t start back in July (I always plan to but never do!), we can still get on top of things with some good planning.
+Of course the earlier you start organising and shopping the better, but don’t give up if you didn’t start your Christmas shopping back in June (I always plan to but never do!), we can still get on top of things with some good planning.

-- Order online!
 I used to be hesitant about online shopping, but it is so easy, I can shop in my PJS at 3am, and I avoid the craziness of shopping at Christmas (and the insanity of finding a car park).
 Looking for e-stores where you can buy everything in one place with one delivery fee will save you time and money.
-My go to Aussie online site for kids Christmas gifts is Entropy, I use Booktopia for books, and even Big W’s online service is pretty good (these are not affiliate or paid links, just a few sites I’ve used and liked).
+My go to Aussie online site for kids Christmas gifts is Entropy, I use Booktopia for books, and even good old ebay is a great place to shop (these are not affiliate or paid links, just sites I’ve used and liked).
+I’ve also put together some lists of gift ideas for various ages on my Amazon page (these are affiliate links) if you need more inspiration.

 Free Printable Christmas Planners